yyumna/climatechange_ai/neurips_workshop.md

 **Q:** What if my submission is accepted but I can’t attend the workshop?
 **A:** You may ask someone else to present your work in your stead, or we can also print a poster for you and put it up during the poster session.

-**Q:** Do I need to use LaTeX or the ICML style files?
+**Q:** Do I need to use LaTeX or the NeurIPS style files?
 **A:** No, although we encourage it.

 **Q:** What do I do if I need an earlier decision for visa reasons?
-**A:** Contact us at climatechangeai.neurips2019@gmail.com and explain your situation and the date by which you require a decision and we will do our best to be accomodating.
+**A:** Contact us at climatechangeai.neurips2019@gmail.com and explain your situation and the date by which you require a decision and we will do our best to be accommodating.

 **Q:** Can I send submissions directly by email?
 **A:** No, please use the CMT website to make submissions.